DeNepo/welcome-to-js/1-what-is-programming/03-the-computer/2-tracing-variables/README.md

   the variables and how they are used in the code.
 - **JS Tutor**: This website visualizes how program memory works.
 You can step forwards and backwards through the program one statement at a time, seeing how each instruction interacts with memory.
+Studying in this site has two separate steps, just like with a real JS program:
+  1. Write code in the editor
+  2. Run the code and step tep through it in the visualization page
 - **The "trace" button**: When you click this button it will run your code and log every step of execution to the console.
 Compared to JS Tutor the "trace" button will step through your program in more detail (logging every operator),